brainhack-princeton/handbook/docs/content_pages/hack_pages/workshop_notes_week3.rst

 .. code-block:: bash

-    # update our conda environment and install the pydeface package
+    # update our conda environment and install the pydeface (and tmux) package(s)
     $ conda update -n base -c defaults conda
     $ conda activate pygers
     $ pip install pydeface
+    $ conda install -c conda-forge tmux #you only need to install this package if you are working in a local (not PNI server) environment

     # Make your life easier!
     # add a conquest alias to .bashrc or .bash_profile